openresty/openresty-devel-utils/README.md

 different builds of LuaJIT when running the test suite in different "test modes" of the Test::Nginx::Socket test scaffold without the burden of re-linking the local nginx binary.

-For example, when running the test suite with valgrind, the developers of `lua-nginx-module` would set the system environment
+For example, when running the test suite with Valgrind, the developers of `lua-nginx-module` would set the system environment

 ```bash
 export LD_LIBRARY_PATH=/usr/local/openresty-valgrind/luajit/lib:$LD_LIBRARY_PATH
 export TEST_NGINX_USE_VALGRIND=1
 ```

 Here we use the LuaJIT shipped with OpenResty's official binary package `openresty-valgrind`, which enables the system allocator which would only work atop Valgrind.

 And for normal running modes, we should switch to another LuaJIT at runtime like below: